Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 | 7 | EDGE | 6 | 1 |
 | 8 | VERTEX | 7 | 0 |

-* For Boolean operation Fuse the arguments should have equal dimensions.
+* For Boolean operation Fuse all arguments should have equal dimensions.
-* For Boolean operation Cut the dimension of *S2* should not be less then the dimension of *S1*.
+* For Boolean operation Cut the minimal dimension of *S2* should not be less than the maximal dimension of *S1*.
+* For Boolean operation Common the arguments could have any dimension.

 @subsection occt_algorithms_9_3	Results.
 General Rules